idokutela/thea/README.md

 It’s lightning fast and stupidly easy.

 ## Components
+Components are defined by their *renderer* a function that takes attributes and a rendering context, and updates DOM accordingly.
+It returns any internal state it might need for future updates.

 Thea’s basic philosophy is that views are built by composing components.
 Thea sees components as completely defined by their render function.
 This is a function of two variables: